WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/cloud-translation/README.md

 ```terraform apply``` to apply the infrastructure build<br />
 ```terraform destroy``` only if you wish to destroy the built infrastructure<br />

-To verify a successful deployment, look for workflows in the Google Cloud Console.
+## Verification of a successful deployment
+Use the GCP console to verify if the workflows are created.
+You can confirm by first clicking try translation API on the GCP translation API link, https://cloud.google.com/translate.
+There will be a button that either says manage or enable.
+If it does not say manage it means that the API is not enabled, after enabling and clicking into manage the workloads will become visible.
 You should see a newly created workflow named "translate-workflow".
 Next, check for buckets named "(YOUR-PROJECT-ID)-translate-input" and "(YOUR-PROJECT-ID)-translate-output".

 ## Demo
 If you would like to use the Translation LLM directly from the Google Cloud Console, follow this [link](https://console.cloud.google.com/vertex-ai/studio/translation).